 7. Make Your Copy Visually Appealing

 Reading through an aesthetic mess should be considered an extreme sport.
 And most people don’t do extreme sports.
-A visually attractive copy serves a similar purpose with the good headline we talked before.
+A visually attractive copy serves a similar purpose to the good headline we talked about before.
 If the reader is tired of what they see, they will look elsewhere.
 Keep them hooked with:

-Remember when you had an idea which came to your head like a cannonball, but when you tried to recall it, it was nothing but a forgotten golf ball?
+Remember when you had an idea that came to your head like a cannonball, but when you tried to recall it, it was nothing but a forgotten golf ball?
 That’s because you didn’t write it somewhere!